 Visual communication includes a lot of different kinds of communication, from writing on signs, designs and illustrations, and of course, photography.
-Photography is a visual medium that is frequently used in visual design and can have a good impact on the
+Photography is a visual medium that is frequently used in design and can engage audiences.

 In today’s highly visual and tech-savvy world, there are so many opportunities for anyone to be able to take a photograph.
 A camera is at the beck and call of anyone who has a cell phone.

 Despite photography’s easy access to people, there are still guidelines that can help an aspiring photographer take a good picture, even without a fancy DSLR.

 Here are five tips for taking a good picture: